The Legend of Zelda (video game): Gameplay

 Hidden in the overworld are entrances to eight large dungeons housing the pieces of the Triforce of Wisdom.
 Each dungeon has a unique maze-like layout of rooms connected by doors and secret passages, often barred by monsters (which must be defeated) or by blocks (which must be moved to gain entrance).
 Dungeons also contain useful items Link can add to his inventory, such as a boomerang for stunning enemies and retrieving distant items, and a magical recorder that lets Link teleport to the entrance of any dungeon he has previously cleared.
 Once Link has collected all eight pieces of the Triforce of Wisdom from these dungeons, he gains access to a ninth and final dungeon in order to defeat Ganon and rescue Zelda.
-The game may be completed by traversing any given dungeon on the overworld and is largely flexible to players, although gameplay steadily increases in difficulty, and some rooms can only be passed by using items gained in previous locations.
 There are dungeons with secret entrances which must be uncovered while freely wandering the overworld after acquiring useful items.
 This freedom allows many ways of progressing through the game.
 It is possible to reach the final boss without receiving the normally vital sword at its outset.
 The game world contains 600 separate scenes, with the overworld consisting of over 97 scenes and the underworld consisting of nine multi-scene labyrinths.

 After initially completing the game, a player can begin a more difficult version referred to as the "Second Quest" (裏ゼルダ, Ura Zeruda), which alters many locations, secrets, and includes entirely distinct dungeons and stronger enemies.
 Although more difficult "replays" were not unique to Zelda, few games offered completely different levels upon the second playthrough.
-By starting a new file with the name entered as "ZELDA", this mode can instead be accessed without needing to beat the game first.

 Plot

 Setting

-Within the official Zelda Chronology, The Legend of Zelda takes place in an Era called "The Era of Decline", which exists within an alternative reality.
+Within the official Zelda Chronology, The Legend of Zelda takes place in an Era called "The Era of Decline", which is part of the "Defeated Hero" timeline that connects to an alternate reality scenario where the Hero of Time is defeated by Ganondorf in Ocarina of Time.
 In this era, Hyrule has been reduced to a small kingdom where the residents now live in caves, setting the background for The Legend of Zelda.